denniscual/restatum/README.md

 via wrapping the React tree to the `StoresProvider`.
 Don't always think that shared state is always global.

 ### Slice your state
-To make your app more success with
-, always slice your state. **restatum** supports having a gigantic store state.
+To make your app more success with **restatum**, always slice your state. restatum supports having a gigantic store state.
 But if you can put some values to their own store, do it.

 Some benefits of having multiple stores: